tolauwae/phd-thesis/src/oop/oop.typ

 An initial investigation by #cite(form: "prose", <rojas21:wood>) looked at out-of-place debugging as a solution for live debugging of _in-production_ embedded applications.
 The work paved the way for using out-of-place debugging on microcontrollers, and while its topic is very interesting, there are many questions around the idea of debugging in production.
 In-production debugging is rarely seen in practice, and considered by some to be undesirable.
-Regardless, out-of-place debugging can provide numerous other benefits to debuggers for microncotrollers.
+Regardless, out-of-place debugging can provide numerous other benefits to debuggers for microcontrollers.
-In  this dissertation, we will therefore not concern ourselves with the problem of in-production debugging, and instead present how we adapted---and extended---out-of-place debugging to work for microncotrollers during the traditional development stage.
+In  this dissertation, we will therefore not concern ourselves with the problem of in-production debugging, and instead present how we adapted---and extended---out-of-place debugging to work for microcontrollers during the traditional development stage.

 === The gaps in out-of-place debugging